RBVI/chimerax-recipes/cyclic_peptide/cyclic.md

 <img src="cyclic_ribbon.png" height=400>

 In the example file [cyclic_peptide.pdb](cyclic_peptide.pdb) the closing peptide bond is not present.
 If your file has that closing bond you should delete it (selected it then command "~bond sel").
 Here are commands [cyclic_ribbon.cxc](cyclic_ribbon.cxc) to extend chain A and show its ribbon.
+The [renumber](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/renumber.html) and [combine](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/combine.html) commands are used.

     # Chain A is cyclic and chain B is not cyclic in this structure
     open cyclic_peptide.pdb